STRIDES-Codes/Racial-and-SES-Disparities-in-Adolescent-and-Young-Adult-Cancers/README.md

 ####  VARIABLES

-From the SEER Data bet
+From the SEER Data basically we will be looking at the following variables:

+- Unemployment percentages in the County of individual
+- Race and Origin
+- Survival Months
+- Family Poverty percentages in the County of Individual
+- Median survival months

 ### RESULTS